Willkommen auf den Seiten des Auswärtigen Amts

 - For all other third-country nationals who wish to enter Germany and who are not in possession of a national residence permit issued by a Schengen country or who would like to stay in Germany for more than 90 days (e.g. family reunion, employment, studies etc.) a visa is mandatory.

 How do I apply for a visa?

-In order to apply for a national visa for Germany or a letter of guarantee you will need an appointment at the German Embassy in Copenhagen.
+In order to apply for a national visa for Germany you will need an appointment at the German Embassy in Copenhagen.
 You have to come in person and bring with you all relevant documents.

 Before booking an appointment please read all the information concerning the procedure of application, which is stated on our website.
 For more information regarding visa and letters of guarantee, please use our contact form.

 Subsequent entry of spouses: language skills required before entering Germany.